playonbsd-rs/pobsd-browser/README.md

 #### Documentation
 There is [website](https://playonbsd-rs.github.io/pobsd-browser.1.html) now.
-No more need for a man page.
+No more need for a man page (who read them anyways?)